 Sometimes, a mere technicality can bump a minor charge up to a felony.
 Unfortunately, prosecutors and police are known to sometimes exploit those technicalities in order to unfairly secure a tougher conviction.
 You may find yourself facing a felony for what seems like a very low-level offense.

-- At The Orr Law Firm, our Denver DUI lawyer offer solid defense for the following, and more:
+At The Orr Law Firm, our Denver felony lawyers offer solid defense for the following, and more:

 Here’s What Is at Stake